jdworman/Kelvin/README.md

+I was working with javaScript and wanted to create a temperature converter.
 By using variables, my program should work for any Kelvin temperature — just change the value of kelvin and run the program again.